Feng shui + happiness + joy = abundance

 Environmental psychology and aesthetics explain why certain colours, shapes, light and so on makes us feel happy and joyful.
 Aesthetics comes from the same root as the Greek word ‘aísthomai’, which means, ‘I feel,’ ‘I sense,’ ‘I perceive.’
 Changing and making hospitals or homes more colourful can make us healthier, reverse ageing and uplift mood.
 Unfortunately, most places look dull and grey – so adding a bit of colour can make a huge difference.
 Making our environments more joyful make us feel more youthful because we associate joy with young age.
 Research suggests many benefits of adding colour and improving environments from school and work attendance improvement, less graffiti and vandalism, feeling safer, more alertness and confidence as well as more friendliness in workplaces.

 Bright colour makes us happy and more alert.
 You see a vintage yellow Volkswagen and it makes you smile.
 Colour is a frequency and energy.
 You put on coloured pink glasses and you literally see the world pink.
 From the evolutionary perspective, colour is very primal for survival.
 It signals life and energy and consequently abundance.
 Multiplicity and abundance mean survival as opposed to scarcity which signals danger.
 There is plenty of scientific evidence on how colour affects our moods, thinking and behaviour.
 “Colours function as a subtle primer, exerting a direct influence on motivation and behaviour without individuals’ conscious awareness.” says psychologist Andrew Elliot.
 Colour can transform any environment, boost productivity and creativity, enhance the recovery rate in hospitals, reduce vandalism as well as crime and violence in prisons, help kids to focus, and so on.
+Vibrant living coral is the colour of 2019.

 Round vs square shapes